 - We expect parents to make an unconditional commitment to the youth they adopt.
 Therefore, it is only fair that we make an unconditional commitment to our families.
 As long as Ampersand Families exists, we will be here with free services for our parents — no matter how long after the adoption and no matter whether public money is available to cover our costs.

 The mission of Ampersand Families is to recruit and support permanent families for older youth, and to champion practices in adoption and permanency that restore belonging, dignity and hope.

-Our vision is that every young person whose life has been disrupted by trauma, abuse, neglect and child welfare intervention will be restored to a safe, permanent family with an urgency that honors the brevity of childhood.
+Our vision is that every young person whose life has been disrupted by trauma and subsequent child welfare intervention will be restored to a safe, permanent family with an urgency that honors the brevity of childhood.
 Learn more about our mission and vision.